Tuo-ZHANG/Anki-Android-with-voice-control/README.md

 - [x] say "again", "hard", "good" or "easy" to finish the current card and moves to the next card
 - [x] say "undo" to undo the last card you have studied
 - [x] say "suspend" to suspend the current card
+- [x] when use Card Browser in context menu, search through all decks instead of through previous selected deck

 ## Reference
 https://github.com/ankidroid/Anki-Android